mrdotan/apicv10/Misc/Exercises/Exercise-Insurance-useCase.md

        - Onboard a consumer organization, namely 'Fintech' onto DEV environment's developer portal

-       - Create a consumer application, namely 'BestDeposits'
+       - Create a consumer application, namely 'BestPlans'

        - Subscribe to the product and test from developer portal.